eclipse-vertx/vertx-codegen/README.md

 - `com.acme.rxjava.myservice` for RxJava API

 NOTE: the default group name is `io.vertx` and should only be used by Vert.x projects or extensions.

+## Enums

+Enum types can be freely used in an API, custom enum types *should* be annotated with `@VertxGen` to allow processing of the enum.
+This is not mandatory to allow the reuse the existing Java enums.

+Enums can be processed for providing more idiomatic APIs in some languages.

 ## Templates